 Mettā (Pali) or maitrī (Sanskrit) means loving kindness, a feeling of benevolence and friendliness towards others.
 It is one of the four Brahmaviharas, or sublime attitudes, that the Buddha taught will bring the practitioner to a state of communion with Metta Meditation is a way to direct our mind to cultivate these feelings towards people we know, people we like, people we dislike, and to all beings.
 It can be easy to feel loving and have positive thoughts towards people we really like, and it is usually very challenging to do this for people that we resent in any way.
 Opening our hearts to generate good feelings towards others helps us to be more compassionate and less judgmental to others, and more loving towards ourselves.
-There are many variations on how to practice Metta, but usually you practice visualizing others in a state of well-being, while silently repeating words that pray for their well being and freedom from suffering, such as "May you be well, may you be healthy, may you be free from suffering."
-Begin by directing these words and loving feelings towards yourself.
-Next, conjure a vision of a benefactor; someone who has always been loving and supportive of you.
+There are many variations on how to practice Metta, but usually you practice visualizing others in a state of well-being, while silently repeating words that pray for their well being and freedom from suffering, such as "May you be well, may you be happy, may you be free from suffering."
+Begin by conjuring up a vision of a benefactor; someone who has always been loving and supportive of you.
 Picture them seated in front of you, radiating contentment and joy, health and ease of mind, and for several moments repeat the prayer for them silently.
 Next, picture a neutral person, like the cashier at the grocery store, to whom you don't have any positive or negative judgments towards.
-Then, pick someone who irritates you, or who has harmed you in the past, and recognize them as a human deserving of love and happiness, and direct your thoughts and words towards them.
+Then, pick someone who irritates you, or who has harmed you in the past, and recognize them as a human deserving of love and happiness, and direct the blessing towards them.
+Next, take your hands over your own heart, and direct these words and loving feelings towards yourself, offering and receiving the blessings.
 Finally, direct your loving thoughts and words towards all sentient beings.
-Spend a few moments, half a minute to a few minutes, on each of the 5, then rest your mind and sit for another moment, noticing the feeling of ease and openness in your being.
+Spend a few moments, 1-5 minutes, on each of the 5, then rest your mind and sit for another moment, noticing the feeling of ease and openness in your being.

 This meditation is useful to still your mind when it is racing.
 It can be practiced on its own or after the following self-guided Yoga Nidra practice.
 Simply use the silent phrase, "I notice", followed by any sound, thought, or sensation you observe.
 If you find yourself in silence without noticing anything, great!
 Just rest in the silence.
 As soon as another sound or sensation occurs, say to yourself, "I notice...."
 If you notice you are following a train of thought, just notice it, saying to yourself, "I notice I was thinking", then bring your attention back to whatever else you notice in the moment.
 You can practice this in a traditional seated posture, a comfortable lying down position, or while waiting in line somewhere, while sitting on a bus/train/plane, etc, to focus an over stimulated mind and take your attention to the present.